 Favourite artists (dead and alive) – comic book artists Scott McCloud and Eduardo Risso, and the German Expressionist movement.

 After working in IT and attending life drawing sessions in the evenings Michael came to the decision that he wanted to switch careers, in 2014 enrolled at Lavender Hill Studios.
 Michael continues to study and teach at London Fine Art Studios whilst also contributing to the development and design of the Studios’ website.

 In 2016 he was awarded the De Lazlo Scholarship for two consecutive terms.

 Small pleasures: reading, comics, cycling, going to museums

 Favourite artists (dead and alive): Gregory Manchess, J.C.Leyendecker or Frank Frazetta

 Marian worked for 20 years in advertising before discovering the Studios.
 She first attended the Henry Yan workshop but soon realised that the school offered everything she wanted to learn in fine arts.
 Marian hasn’t looked backed since, embracing all it has to offer whilst enjoying the friendly community

-The Sculpture studio is Marian’s home away from home, she has been studying alongside Scott for two years and now helps with the teaching; she greatly enjoys introducing new students to the joys of sculpting.
+The Sculpture studio is Marian’s home away from home, she has been studying alongside Scott for four years and now helps with the teaching; she greatly enjoys introducing new students to the joys of sculpting.